 What is andropause?

-Andropause, also known as Testosterone Deficiency Syndrome , consists of a decrease in levels of testosterone in men ranging in age from 40 to 55 years, leading to a decrease in sexual abilities.
-The changes that accompany this phenomenon occur gradually and translate into changes in attitude and mood, fatigue, loss of energy, as well as sexual drive and physical agility.
+Andropause, also known as Testosterone Deficiency Syndrome , consists of a decrease in the levels of testosterone in men These symptoms range in age from 40 to 55, leading to a decline in sexual abilities.
+The changes that accompany this phenomenon occur gradually and translate into changes in attitude and mood, fatigue, loss of energy, and a loss of sexual drive and physical agility.

 Symptoms of andropause

-This change in the lives of men at a certain age produces various symptoms, including:
+This change in men's lives at a certain age produces various symptoms, including:

 - Fatigue,